adaapp/testing-dec2021-team1/README.md

 We decided to work on testing our individual functions before incooperating the HTML/CSS, to make sure our functions worked.

 First we created a describe block that converted hex to rgb.
+Inside each box, we created multiple assertions to test the input, output and sometimes errors being thrown.
+In this instance, we tested that...

+Similarly, another describe block we tested was the rgb function; to ensure rgb converted to hex.
+An example of an assertion within this was...

-* We created a test to throw out an error when a user... *
+To ensure certain symbols or negative numbers etc couldn't be inputted, we created a test to throw out an error when a user...

 To ensure good coding practice throughout this project we regularly tested and went through our code reviews as a team on pull requests before they were merged into the main branch.